elegant-scipy/elegant-scipy/markdown/ch6.markdown

           key=lambda x: x[1]))
 ```

-We're not going to cover it here, but `setuptools` is not a surprising winner
+We're not going to cover it in this book, but `setuptools` is not a surprising
+winner
 here.
 In fact, until we wrote this chapter, we had thought it was part of the
 Python standard library, in the same category as `os`, `sys`, and others!